This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your procedure:

-You may be transferred to a room after your procedure.
 You will need to lie flat in bed for a time.
-Keep your leg straight and do not move the leg where the RSFAE was done.
-Do not get out of bed until your caregiver says it is okay.
-Caregivers will watch you closely for any problems.
-When caregivers see that you are okay, you may be taken to your hospital room.
+Keep your leg straight.
+Do not move your leg.
+Healthcare providers will watch you closely for any problems.
+You will then be taken to a hospital room, or you may be able to go home.
+Do not get out of bed until your healthcare provider says it is okay.
 The bandages used to cover your stitches or staples will keep the area clean and dry to prevent infection.
-Caregivers may remove the bandage soon after the procedure to check the incision.
+Healthcare providers may remove the bandage soon after the procedure to check the incision.

 - You have a fever.

-- You have a wound near the area where the procedure will be done.
+- You have a wound near the procedure area.